canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap/create-your-first-snap.md

 - running from a nested VM requires accelerated/nested VM functionality
 - basic command line knowledge and how to edit a file
 - rudimentary knowledge of snaps

-When building snaps from within a virtual machine, your VM environment will need to support nested machines.

 For an introduction to snaps, and how to use them, take a look at [Getting started][tutorial_basic-snap-usage].